bookit-app/documentation/README.md

 1. Code is merged onto the master branch and Cloud build is notified to start the process
 2. Docker images are pushed to the gcr.io docker repo or if the code base is related to a cloud function pushed to the functions runtime
 3. Cloud run revisions are created for the app services and the newly created images generated in step 2 are pulled from gcr.io.
 Once the revision is up and healthy new traffic is routed from the old revision to the new one so that the new code is executed.

+### End to End Testing

+Testing for the application can be found at the following link: https://github.com/bookit-app/documentation/tree/master/Test